starduv/lil-schemy/README.md

 ## API
 ### LilPath\<Func>(fn: Func, options: PathItemOptions) : Func
-`LilPath` is a function that returns its first argument.
+`LilPath` identifies an OpenApi path that needs documentation.
+All of the other Lil functions and types are used inside of this.
 It has two parameters:
 - **fn**: A function that serves as a route handler in your application.
 - **options**: An instance of the interface, `PathItemOptions`.

 ### PathItemOptions
-`PathItemOptions` is an interface that represents options for a path item.
+`PathItemOptions` is an interface that represents options for an OpenApi path.
 It has the following properties:
 - **method**: An instance of the enumeration type, `OperationMethod`.
-- **path**: A string representing the path.
+- **path**: A string representing the route path.
-- **tags** (optional): An array of strings representing tags.
+- **tags** (optional): An array of strings.
+Tags are a way to categorize your paths.
+UI tools often group your paths together by tag.

 ### OperationMethod
 `OperationMethod` is an enumeration type that represents an HTTP method.
 It can be one of the following: `'GET' | 'PUT' | 'POST' | 'DELETE' | 'OPTIONS' | 'HEAD' | 'PATCH' | 'TRACE'.

 ### LilResponse\<T>(response: T, options: ResponseOptions) : T
-`LilResponse` is a function that returns its first argument.
+`LilResponse` tells Schemy where to begin searching for the response type returned by your route handler.
 It has two parameters:
-- **response**: A response object.
+- **response**: A response value, object, or null.
 - **options**: An instance of the interface, `ResponseOptions`.

 ### ResponseOptions
 `ResponseOptions` is an interface that represents options for a response.
 It has the following properties:
 - **description**: A string representing the description.
-- **example** (optional): A string representing an example.
+- **example** (optional): A string that Schemy converts into a reference like, `#/components/examples/<your string here>`.
+Schemy assumes you placed the corresponding example in `schemy-config.js`.
 - **statusCode**: A number representing the status code.

 ### LilBodyParam<Param, Required>